hzget/hzget.github.io/ml_tech/generaliztion_errors.md

 data set is not representative.

-The former case happens when there's an underlying issue.
+The former case happens when there's an underfitting issue.
 For the latter case, the user shall collect enough data set.

-## Variance
+## Variance Error

 This part is due to the model's excessive sensitivity to small variantions in the